Udzu/dataglasses/README.md

 ### Strict mode

-Both `from_dict` and `to_json_schema` default to ignoring additional properties that are not part of the dataclass.
+Both `from_dict` and `to_json_schema` default to ignoring additional properties that are not part of a dataclass (similar to `additionalProperties` defaulting to true in JSON schemas).
 This can be disabled with the `strict` keyword.
 ```python
 >>> value = { "name": "widget", "unit_price": 4.0, "comment": "too expensive"}